 Scatter plots are used to represent values for two different numeric variables.

 Fig: Scatter plot

 Importing the mplot3d toolkit enables users to create three-dimensional plots.

 For this practice drill, you’ll write a Python program that will create a pie chart showing the popularity of programming languages.

 Autopct is used to display values on the pie slice.

 In this Matplotlib tutorial article, we discussed the basic concepts related to the Matplot library.
 We looked at how to create basic graphs and plots, and its different functions.
 We discussed three-dimensional plotting and sub-plots as well.

 If you have any other questions, please feel free to ask them in our comments section, and we'll get back to you as soon as possible.

 Want to Learn More About Python?

 Python is one of the most widely used programming languages in the fields of data science and analytics.
 That means there’s a high demand for qualified professionals.
-If you’re ready to boost your career in these exciting fields, check out our Python Training Course today!
+If you’re ready to boost your career in these exciting fields, your next step should be to enroll in our world-class check Caltech Coding Bootcamp today!